pragdave/pragdave.github.io/source/_posts/2014-02-11-telling-asking-and-the-power-of-jargon.markdown

 deeper level.

 But jargon has to be protected.
-Consistently misuse a jargon word, and it loses it's deeper meaning.
+Consistently misuse a jargon word, and it loses its deeper meaning.
 It it no longer evocative—it's just a noise.
 And if our jargon becomes diluted, then we as an industry become less efficient at communicating—we have to make explicit what was once tacit.
 Our talk becomes pedestrian and pedantic, mechanical rather than allusive.
 We lose the superpower of description.
-We become a community which, like the 1990's military, doesn't ask and doesn't tell.
+We become a community which, like the 1990s military, doesn't ask and doesn't tell.

 And where's the fun in that?